 Start with a rectangle of cardboard.

-In the middle front, make a semi-circle out of tape (I used painter’s tape for this activity – I find it pulls up the best at the end).
+In the middle front, make a semi-circle out of tape in painter’s tape (which is the only style of tape I recommend for this).

 - From there, I made 5 diagonal lines to section out the feathers.

 - Down the middle of each section, I added another diagonal line.

 - Last, I used smaller diagonal lines to connect to the large lines, making feather shapes.